-Keirsey Temperament Sorter: The Keirsey Temperament Sorter is MBTI-based assessment -in a shorten, condensed form.
-We offer a free, paper version at the Career Center.
+Keirsey Temperament Sorter: The Keirsey Temperament Sorter is MBTI-based assessment - in a shorten, condensed form.
 Just ask a career counselor to give it to you.
 There is also a free online version, but it only sorts you into one of 4 temperaments: www.keirsey.com